 This is a 15 week contest with the first place prize of $1,000 cash!!!!!!
-The finals will be held at Harrah's VooDoo Lounge (Date to be determined,) no cover charge!
-Finalists have to be 21 to enter VooDoo Lounge!
+The finals will be held at Harrah's VooDoo Lounge on Sunday May 6th at 7 pm, no cover charge!
+Finalists and guests have to be 21 to enter VooDoo Lounge!

 Qualify at all participating bars.
 Weekly prizes awarded!
 You can win at multiple bars to increase your odds of winning a semi-final round.
 You can also win multiple nights (different days of the week) at the same bar!
 There will be a semi-final for each night the bar has contests.
 Once you win a semi-final contest you are in the finals!

 You must be present to sign up for each nights contest and the contest will usually start within an hour and a half of normal karaoke start time.

 Click Here for Contest Rules

 Participating Bars (More bars will likely be added)

 Celebrities perform “Fight Song” for a video played at the Democratic National Convention.
 It’s Hillary Clinton’s fight song, but some listeners don’t have a lot of fight left in them.
 Before and after the Democratic nominee takes the stage at rallies, her campaign inevitably plays the 2015 pop hit “Fight Song” by Rachel Platten.

 The rock band Third Eye Blind frustrated some guests at a charity concert held during the Republican National Convention on Tuesday.
 In tweets posted on the official Third Eye Blind account, the band indicated it was pleased the show upset some in the audience.
 “I have never been more disappointed,” wrote a Twitter user named Liza White.